 Postretirement Health Care and Life Insurance Benefits ("Postretirement Plans") - The Hospital participates in a contributory plan established to provide uniform, defined postretirement health benefits, and life insurance ("retiree medical plan") to certain retirees of organizations affiliated with Trinity Health.
 Medical benefits for these retirees are subject to deductibles and co-payment provisions.
 All of the Postretirment Plans are closed to new participants.
 The plan's assets are invested in equity securities, fixed income funds, and money market investments.
 The plan is accounted for as a multi-employer plan.
 As a multi-employer plan, the Hospital contributes an amount equal to its proportionate share of the annual expense of Trinity Health.
 In June 2010, Trinity Health approved an amendment to restructure the funded plans as Health Reimbursement Account arrangements for Medicare eligible participants effective January 1, 2011.
-For the years ended June 30, 2011 and 2010, retiree medical plan income (expense) was (\$1.2) million and \$1.1 million, respectively.
+For the years ended June 30, 2012 and 2011, retiree medical plan income was \$1.7 million and \$1.2 million, respectively.